jrruethe/jrruethe.github.io/source/_posts/2014-07-05-blogging-with-octopress.markdown

         bundle install

+ 3. Set up Github Pages

+        rake setup_github_pages

- 3. Ready to go.
+ 4. Ready to go.
 Jump down to "Creating a post"

 ---

 ### Creating a post

-You may have a newer `rake` installed on your machine.
-Octopress requires version 0.9.2.2, so we need to make sure we use that version.

-    alias rake="rake _0.9.2.2_"

-Now you can create a new post:
+To create a new post:

     rake new_post["title"]